artcogsys/decorbp/README.md

 [This notebook](examples/decorrelation_analysis.ipynb) shows that this indeed works as expected.

-recommendation: If we use the full instead of batched data then we can use the first variant since the normalizer does not change in each batch.
+If we use the full instead of batched data then we can use the first variant since the normalizer does not change in each batch.
 In batched mode we should use the alternative where we only nudge in the direction of a certain variance.

 I also added the option to ignore the normalizer (```variance=None```), in which case both options coincide.